Compensation for a Motor Vehicle Accident – ‘No Win, No Fee’ Legal Services

 Need to switch lawyers?

 Many clients seek out Attwood Marshall Lawyers after having already started a compensation claim with a different lawyer.
-Attwood Marshall Lawyers offers a free, no obligation consultation.
+We offer a complimentary, no obligation consultation.

 If you meet with us and decide to transfer your file to Attwood Marshall Lawyers, you will remain liable to pay your previous lawyers fees up until that point of transfer – but only from the successful resolution of the claim at the end.